 The Bermuda Takeover Code for the Company is set out in the Regulations and is based on the UK City Code on Takeovers and Mergers.
 It provides an orderly framework within which takeover offers can be conducted and the interests of shareholders protected.

-Other acquisition mechanisms available under the Bermuda Companies Act include schemes of arrangement and amalgamation and mergers.
+Other acquisition mechanisms available under the Bermuda Companies Act include schemes of arrangement, amalgamation and mergers.
 The Bermuda Companies Act provides a framework within which such procedures can be conducted and the interests of shareholders protected.

-The Company’s listing in the Transition Category of the LSE means that it is bound by many, but not all, of the same rules as companies which fall within the Equity Shares (Commercial Companies) categories (the ‘Commercial Companies Category’) of the LSE, under the UK Listing Rules (as defined below), the Disclosure Guidance and Transparency Rules (the ‘DTRs’) issued by the Financial Conduct Authority of the United Kingdom (the ‘FCA’), the UK Market Abuse Regulation (‘MAR’) and the Prospectus Regulation Rules.
-This includes rules relating to continuous disclosure, periodic financial reporting, disclosure of interests in shares, market abuse and the publication and content of prospectuses in connection with admission to trading or the offering of securities to the public.
+The Company’s listing in the Transition Category of the LSE means that it is bound by many, but not all, of the same rules as companies which fall within the Equity Shares (Commercial Companies) categories (the ‘Commercial Companies Category’) of the LSE.
+These include the UK Listing Rules (as defined below), the Disclosure Guidance and Transparency Rules (the ‘DTRs’) issued by the Financial Conduct Authority of the United Kingdom (the ‘FCA’), the UK Market Abuse Regulation (‘MAR’) and the Prospectus Rules: Admission to Trading on a Regulated Market.
+These rules and regulations cover areas including continuous disclosure, periodic financial reporting, disclosure of interests in shares, market abuse and the publication and content of prospectuses in connection with admission to trading or the offering of securities to the public.
 In addition, the Company is subject to regulatory oversight from the FCA, as the Company’s principal securities regulator, and is required to comply with the Admission and Disclosure Standards of the Main Market of the LSE.

 The Company and its directors are also subject to legislation and regulations in Singapore relating, among other things, to insider dealing.

-The Company is not required to comply with the Code, which applies to all UK Commercial Companies Category issuers and sets out the governance principles and provisions expected to be followed by companies subject to the Code.
-However, the Company does have regard to the Code in developing and implementing its approach to corporate governance and disclosure.
+The Company is not required to comply with the UK Corporate Governance Code (the ‘Code’), which applies to all UK Commercial Companies Category issuers and sets out the governance principles and provisions expected to be followed by companies subject to the Code.
+However, the Company does have regard to the Code in its approach to corporate governance and disclosure.

-When the shareholders approved the Company’s move to a standard listing from a premium listing in 2014, the Company stated that it intended voluntarily to maintain certain governance principles, which were applicable to it at that time by virtue of its premium listing.
+When the shareholders approved the Company’s move to a standard listing from a premium listing in 2014 (under the LSE’s old listing regime), the Company stated that it intended to voluntarily maintain certain governance principles applicable to it at that time, by virtue of its premium listing.
 As a result, the Company adopted a number of governance principles (the ‘Governance Principles’) based on the applicable requirements for a UK premium listing in 2014, which went further than the standard listing requirements at the time.

-The FCA recently reformed the UK listing regime, introducing new UK Listing Rules which came into effect on 29 July 2024 (the ‘UK Listing Rules’), replacing the previous UK premium and standard segments of the Main Market of the LSE with the Commercial Companies Category.
+The FCA reformed the UK listing regime in 2024, introducing new UK Listing Rules (the ‘UK Listing Rules’), replacing the previous UK premium and standard segments of the Main Market of the LSE with the Commercial Companies Category.
 As a result of these reforms, the listing of the Company’s equity shares was transferred to the new Transition Category.

-Following these changes, the Company has undertaken a review of the Governance Principles, to ensure they remain appropriate and take into account market practice.
-Following this review, the Board considers that, while the Company continues to have no obligation to comply with the more onerous requirements imposed by its voluntary application of the Governance Principles, it is appropriate to retain them, subject to certain amendments which are appropriate to align more closely with, and have regard to, the UK Listing Rules to which other UK listed companies are subject.
+Following these changes, the Company undertook a review of the Governance Principles in 2024, to ensure they remained appropriate and took into account market practice.
+Following the 2024 review, the Board considered that, while the Company continues to have no obligation to comply with the more onerous requirements imposed by its voluntary application of the Governance Principles, it was appropriate to retain them, subject to certain amendments which were appropriate to align more closely with, and have regard to, the UK Listing Rules to which other UK listed companies are subject.

-Going forward, the Company intends to have regard to the UK Listing Rules (as in effect on 29 July 2024) applicable to the Commercial Companies Category, when applying the Governance Principles in relation to significant transactions and related party transactions.
-This means that the key elements of the Governance Principles are now updated as follows:
+The Company has regard to the UK Listing Rules applicable to the Commercial Companies Category, when applying the Governance Principles in relation to significant transactions and related party transactions.
+The key elements of the Governance Principles are as follows: